calliope-edu/micropython-simulator/README.md

 }
 ```

-<td>Update the micro:bit filesystem and restart the program.
+<td>Update the Calliope mini filesystem and restart the program.
 You must send this in response to the request_flash message.

 <tr>
 <td>stop